Paternoster Square: Monuments and sculpture

 At the north end of the square is the bronze Paternoster (also known as Shepherd and Sheep) by Dame Elisabeth Frink.
-The statue was commissioned for the previous Paternoster Square complex in 1975, and was replaced on a new plinth following the redevelopment.
-Another sculpture in the square is Paternoster Vents by Thomas Heatherwick.
+The statue was commissioned for the previous Paternoster Square complex in 1975, and was given a new plinth following the redevelopment.
+Another sculpture in the adjoining Paternoster Lane is Paternoster Vents by Thomas Heatherwick.

 Temple Bar Gate, a Wren-designed stone archway constructed between 1669 and 1672 on Fleet Street at Temple Bar (the historic western ceremonial entrance to the City), has been in front of the cathedral side entrance since 2004.
 Contractors were paid £3,000,000 to restore it and move it from a site in Theobalds Park by the Corporation of London, which received donations from the Temple Bar Trust and more than one livery company.
+Its original site on Fleet Street, where it stood until 1878, is occupied by the Temple Bar Memorial.